metayeti/kiwi/README.md

 ## Contribution

 This project is **not** currently open for contributions.
-Please note that unless the PR is of exceptional quality or resolves some type of critical bug it will most likely be turned down so be forewarned before you attempt to contribute.
-If you absolutely need additional features then please consider forking the project.
+Please note that unless the PR is of exceptional quality or resolves some type of critical bug it will very likely be turned down so be forewarned before you attempt to contribute (and waste energy needlessly).
+If you absolutely require additional features and cannot possibly live without them, then please consider forking this project instead.
+If you do happen to find a critical bug and have fixed it, then please by do all means issue a PR, but dealing with feature requests and implementation PRs is simply too much work for me to keep up with and I'd rather keep this project a pet project than dedicate too much time to it.
+This project is free to do what you wish with - as long as you adhere to the GPL3 terms - this repository is simply the main version which I personally use for my own development purposes, but you can go wild in yours if that's your desire.

+tldr; This project is open source, but not open for contributions (unless you fix something extremely broken).

 ## Credits